Masterpiece Story: Subway by Lily Furedi

 Vincent van Gogh only sold one painting during his lifetime.
-He was not a financially successful artist, and he was entirely dependent on his brother to monetarily support his artistic vision.
-However, Vincent van Gogh had a great love and appreciation towards his brother.
-He knew he could not pursue becoming a painter without his brother’s support.
+He was not a financially successful artist, and he was entirely dependent on his brother, Theo, to monetarily support his artistic vision.
+Vincent had a great love and appreciation towards his brother.
+He knew he could not pursue becoming a painter without Theo’s support.
 Almond Blossom was a gift from the talented artist to his beloved brother.
-In continued celebration of DailyArt Magazine’s working relationship with the Van Gogh Museum during May, let us explore another piece from its permanent collection.
-Let us explore Almond Blossom.

 Vincent van Gogh painted Almond Blossom in February of 1890 in Saint-Rémy-de-Provence, France.
 It was early spring in the south of France, and the almond trees were blooming.
 Their bright white flowers were contrasting against the cold blue sky.
 The almond tree branches were full of renewed life as the surrounding landscape was still empty and frost-bitten.
 This beautiful image of rebirth and new life is exactly what Vincent van Gogh captured in his painting Almond Blossom.

-Vincent van Gogh painted Almond Blossom only five months before he died in July of 1890.
-However, Vincent painted many pieces in the months leading to his death.
-During the nineteen months when he lived in and around Arles, Vincent van Gogh painted 255 images.
-This staggering achievement amounts to an original painting every two to three days for over 570 days!
-Vincent van Gogh was extremely prolific when he painted Almond Blossom for his brother’s family.
+Vincent was extremely prolific when he painted Almond Blossom for his brother’s family.
 He painted endlessly and transitioned from Impressionist origins to the beginnings of Expressionism.
-Almond Blossom is a deceptively simple painting.
-However its deceptive simplicity is what makes it deliciously enjoyable to view.
+Almond Blossom is a seemingly simple painting.
+However, its deceptive simplicity is what makes it deliciously enjoyable to view.
 It is bold, fresh, and bright.
 It is life itself.
 It is baby Vincent at the beginning of his life’s journey.
-It may be the one of the reasons why Vincent Willem van Gogh later founded the Van Gogh Museum.
+It may be one of the reasons why Vincent Willem van Gogh later founded the Van Gogh Museum.

 “Almond Blossom.”
 Van Gogh Museum.
 Accessed May 10, 2020.